-The current members of the Nominating Committee of the Board of Trustees are Robert S. Hekemian, Alan L. Aufzien and Ronald J. Artinian.
-Although Mr. Aufzien and Mr. Artinian meet the requirements for independence set forth in the definition of "independent director" in the listing rules of the NASDAQ Stock Market (the "NASDAQ Listing Rules"), Mr. Hekemian is not considered independent under the definition of "independent director" in the NASDAQ Listing Rules because he is an Executive Officer of the Trust.
-The Nominating Committee approved a recommendation to the Board of Trustees that each of Donald W. Barney and Herbert C. Klein be nominated for re-election as Trustees at the Annual Meeting, each to a three-year term.
+The current members of the Nominating Committee of the Board of Trustees are Robert S. Hekemian, Donald W. Barney and David F. McBride.
+Although Mr. McBride meets the requirements for independence set forth in the definition of "independent director" in the listing rules of the NASDAQ Stock Market (the "NASDAQ Listing Rules"), Mr. Hekemian and Mr. Barney are not considered independent under the definition of "independent director" in the NASDAQ Listing Rules because each of them is an Executive Officer of the Trust.
+The Nominating Committee approved recommendations to the Board of Trustees that each of Ronald J. Artinian, Alan L. Aufzien and Justin F. Meng be nominated for re-election as Trustees to three-year terms, John A. Aiello be nominated for re-election as a Trustee to a two-year term.
 The Board of Trustees subsequently approved such nominees.
-The Nominating Committee held one meeting during fiscal 2014.
+The Nominating Committee held one meeting during fiscal 2015.